annusingh100995/python_cw/README.txt

 The user can edit the code and change the magnitude of the step and constant current according to their experiment.

+The program has two methods for calcutating the solving the differential equations and based on the user input , the program selects the either the constant current system or the step curernt system.

 I have included the version control file in the folder.

 I tried to generalise my code, so that the user can select the type of current for simulation (constant/step) and then input the magnitude of current .I did try implement this,but was not able to debug the code and make the functions compatible with each other and the ode function.